 Less than 150 square miles in total – about a quarter of the size of London – one of the biggest surprises about the Isle of Wight is how much there is to do.
-Despite visiting three times in five years, I still haven’t ticked everything off my wishlist.
+Despite visiting repeatedly with my daughter, I still haven’t ticked everything off my wishlist.

 The second surprise is the island microclimate – I’m sure luck plays a part, but even when dark clouds lurk on the mainland, we’ve had some glorious sunny days to explore.
 What’s unlikely to be much of a surprise is how great it is as a family holiday destination.

 And between discovering beach, dinosaurs, historic castles and palaces, adrenaline thrills, zoos and animal centres, amusement parks and some wonderful scenery, there’s something in the air which makes you slow right down.
 Life seems to operate at a more relaxed pace, as soon as you cruise off the ferry.
 And perhaps that’s one of the biggest attractions of all.
 Here’s my guide to the Isle of Wight with children.

 If you’re travelling to the Isle of Wight with a car, it’s likely to take between 40 and 60 minutes to reach the island on the ferry, while there are faster options for foot passengers.
 Whatever you choose, you’re almost guaranteed lovely views across the Solent along the way.

 Wightlink’s main car ferry route is from Portsmouth to Fishbourne, as well as a slightly shorter crossing from Lymington in the New Forest to Yarmouth.
 There’s also a catamaran passenger ferry service from Portsmouth to Ryde.

 Red Funnel’s car ferry travels from Southampton to East Cowes as well as a high-speed foot passenger service from Southampton to West Cowes.